lsst-tstn/tstn-012/index.rst

 each element.

 When pressure in the pneumatic system is turned off the mirror sits in the 3 hard points.
+One of the hard points (a.k.a. the load cell) contain a "digital scale" that measures the load (how much weight) it supports.
-This will end up distorting the shape of the mirror causing considerable image aberration.
+With the mirror supported by the 3 hard points distort the shape of the mirror resulting in considerable image aberration.
 The pneumatic system can provide additional support to the mirror, spreading the load over its back surface, mitigating the problem.

 With different elevation angles, the normal support force on the mirror change, decreasing as elevation decreases.
 This means that the pressure on the